-Entrepreneurship and Innovation Curriculum Grants provide up to $3,000 for revising existing courses, and up to $5,000 for new courses in support for UMBC faculty who introduce entrepreneurial thinking and skills into the curriculum.
+Entrepreneurship and Innovation Curriculum Grants provide up to $6,000 for revising existing courses and up to $7,000 to develop new courses in support for faculty members who introduce entrepreneurial thinking and skills into the curriculum.
 The Entrepreneurship Minor fosters entrepreneurship principles across numerous disciplines in order to serve the diverse interests of students and meet UMBC’s Mission and Vision to encourage innovative approaches to teaching and learning and contribute to entrepreneurial initiatives in the region.

 The Entrepreneurship Committee accepts proposals from all departments at UMBC to include courses as elective options in the Entrepreneurship Minor.
 Departments and faculty are encouraged to consider courses that might count towards a department major, minor or certificate so students may earn credit towards both the department degree and the Entrepreneurship Minor within the same course.
 Proposals that encourage collaboration between two or more departments are highly encouraged.

 Proposals are accepted and reviewed on a rolling basis.
 Guidelines and the proposal form can be downloaded here.

 We recommend you contact the Faculty Fellow for your college, who will work with you one on one to prepare a proposal.

 For a recording of the Teaching Entrepreneurship Workshop held on 3/11/2022 click here.

 FAQs for Faculty and Departments

 Why should I make my course part of the ENTR minor?